 ✗ Most expensive option

 Every pool system requires maintenance to get the most out of your investment.
 Failure to keep up with your pool’s necessary maintenance can lead to further damage and a shorter lifespan, costing you more in the long run.
-On average, most homeowners spend between $1,065 and $1,800 per year on pool maintenance.
+On average, pool maintenance costs homeowners between $2,000 and $4,035 per year.

 Acid washing is one of the most important measures to maintain your in-ground concrete pool.
-The typical price range for an acid wash is approximately $0.53 per square foot, required every 3 to 5 years.
+The typical cost for an acid wash is approximately $0.53 per square foot, required every 3 to 5 years.

 Acid washing a concrete pool: